microbiomedata/nmdc-schema/src/docs/schema-validation.md

 representation, using a modeling framework called linkML.
 See the README for details.
 For understanding the schema, you may be better looking at the auto-generated docs.
-However, for computational conformance, the JSON-Schema is what is should be used.
+However, for computational conformance, the JSON-Schema is what should be used.

 There are a variety of json schema validators, these will give the same results.
 There are web playgrounds for this.
 But for simplicity we recommend the Python [jsonschema package](https://pypi.org/project/jsonschema/)